e-m-s-y/minetest_solar_crypto_sdk/README.md

 # Minetest Solar Crypto SDK
-A Solar Crypto SDK that enables wallet generation and BIP340 message signing in Minetest.
+A Solar Crypto SDK that enables wallet generation, BIP340 message signing and generation of (single) transfer transactions in Minetest.

 ### Dependencies
 - Minetest 5.6.1